taq/traquitana/README.md

    - - public/images/**/*
      - public/images/uploads/**/*

    On this example, all below public/images will be send BUT ignoring what is on public/images/uploads.
 This is a way to make sure you'll not overwrite some production files with your development versions.

 - PLEASE PLEASE PLEASE configure this file.
 You can create an app on your localhost and make some tests on it 'till you think is safe deal with real apps on production servers.

 - Run traq (just type traq).
 	- It will search for changed files
 	- Will create a list with the file names found
 	- Will zíp the files.
 	- Will send the list to the server, together with some control files.
-		- What the control files deal: they are shell scripts that will zip the old files (based on what new files are going), unzip the new files, run migrations if needed and restart the web server.
+   - What the control files are for: they are shell scripts that will zip the old files (based on what new files are going), unzip the new files, run migrations if needed, run bundle install if the Gemfile contents changed and restart the web server.
 There are two files: one generic to make all sort of things BUT not restarting the web server.
 The webserver script will be send based on what webserver you need.

 - Now everything should be updated.
 On the next time you want to update your project, just run traq again.

 * The list and the zip file created with the old files will be used on future versions as a rollback feature.

 Use for your risk.
 I think it's all ok but I don't give you guarantee if it break something.

 ## Contributing